Run AI Models Locally with Ollama and LM Studio

 Quantization

 Models come in different quantization levels that trade quality for speed and memory usage.
-Ollama handles this automatically, but you can choose specific quantizations.
+Both Ollama and LM Studio handle this, but you can choose specific quantizations.

 # Q4_K_M - default, good balance (recommended)